A structural engineer makes drawings and calculations for a Chimney Breast Removal

 Finally, once you've removed your chimney, you'll need to repair the floor where the breast was - this also takes planning and involves more costs.

-How to remove chimney breast?
+How to remove a chimney breast

-Once you instruct a structural engineer, they will examine the chimney breast in your property, after which they will draw designs and create an appropriate method of work for the job.
-They then submit both the designs and the methodology to your local Building Control Office for chimney breast removal building regulations approval.
+Once you instruct a structural engineer, they will examine the chimney breast in your property.
+Following this assessment, they will draw up designs and create an appropriate method of work for the job, ensuring structural integrity and safety.

-In the case of removing a chimney breast on a party wall, the Party Wall Act 1996 states that you'll also need to inform your neighbour/s and get approval from them for your work.
+If you're removing a chimney breast on a party wall, the Party Wall Act 1996 mandates that you'll also need to formally inform your neighbour(s) and obtain their written approval (a Party Wall Agreement) for your work.

 What permission do you need to remove a chimney?